Planning a visit to the Bioengineering Department?

-For visitors, families, and prospective students, we strongly encourage the guided campus tousr and other resources available at the Visit Berkeley site.
+For visitors, families, and prospective students, we strongly encourage the guided campus tours and other resources available at the Visit Berkeley site.

 The Department of Bioengineering does not offer tours for prospective students.
 Stanley Hall and its surrounds can be viewed on a campus tour; bioengineering students take classes in rooms and laboratories throughout the entire Berkeley campus.
-Prospective students wishing to discuss the bioengineering major with an adviser should consult the office hours for our Undergraduate Affairs Officer, Cindy Manly-Fields.
+Prospective students wishing to discuss the bioengineering major with an adviser should consult the office hours for our Undergraduate Affairs Officer, Marisela Loza.

 Department of Bioengineering

 University of California, Berkeley

 Berkeley, CA 94720-1762

 fax: (510) 642-5835

 Stanley Hall is located on the Hearst Memorial Mining Circle, accessed through the east gate to campus from Gayley Road.
 For more directions visit the campus directions page, or try the Google Map below.
 Parking at Berkeley is a challenge, please plan your visit in advance with information from the Parking & Transit Office.